 My specialist experience working with young people with SEN to develop trusting and meaningful relationships

-My experience supporting young people with ASC
+My experience working with young people with ASC (autism)

-My experience supporting young people with anxiety
+My experience working with young people with anxiety

-My experience supporting young people with ADD/ADHD
+My experience working with young people with SEMH

-My experience supporting young people with SEMH and mental health needs
+My experience working with young people with sensory and/or auditory processing needs

-My experience teaching GCSE English Language
+My experience teaching English (including GCSEs)

 My experience developing confidence and self-esteem

-Many students with SEN or mental health needs have experienced setbacks or low confidence in learning.
-Building self-esteem is central to my teaching philosophy.
-I provide consistent reassurance, celebrate small successes, and use strengths-based feedback to help students recognise their abilities.
-By creating a positive, judgement-free environment, I enable learners to take risks and rebuild belief in their potential.
-My mentoring experience also helps me support students emotionally as well as academically, helping them rediscover a sense of pride and purpose in their learning.
+Many of the learners I support have experienced low confidence, anxiety, or negative educational experiences.
+Developing self-esteem is central to my teaching approach.
+I celebrate small successes, provide consistent reassurance, and use strengths-based feedback to help students recognise their progress and capabilities.
+By creating a supportive, judgement-free environment, I encourage learners to take risks, rebuild confidence, and develop a more positive relationship with learning.
+My mentoring experience allows me to support students emotionally as well as academically.

 My specialist experience providing engaging sessions to inspire a love of learning